 A PET scan may be done for a number of reasons, including:

-A PET scan does use radiation.
+- A PET scan does use radiation.
 You and your doctor will weigh the harms and benefits of this test.
-A PET scan may not be advised if you are pregnant.
+A PET scan may not be advised for people who are pregnant.

 Be sure to discuss these risks with your doctor before the test.
 Let your doctor know about any allergies or unrelated illnesses you may have.